 **Course Customization Options for Government**

-To request a customized version of this training, please contact us to arrange.
+- To request a customized version of this training tailored to specific needs, please contact us to arrange.

 By the end of this training, participants will be able to:

-This instructor-led, live training (available online or onsite) is tailored for intermediate-level technical personnel who aim to operate and maneuver the FIFISH V6 Expert safely and effectively during underwater inspections.
+This instructor-led training program (available online or on-site) is tailored for intermediate-level technical staff who aim to operate and maneuver the FIFISH V6 Expert safely and effectively during underwater inspections.

-Configure, calibrate, and maintain the FIFISH V6 Expert system for government use.
+- Configure, calibrate, and maintain the FIFISH V6 Expert system.

-Hands-on exercises using real equipment or simulator environments.
+- Hands-on exercises utilizing real equipment or simulator environments.

-Training content can be adapted to specific inspection environments, mission profiles, or operator competency requirements for government operations.
+- Training content can be adapted to specific inspection environments, mission profiles, or operator competency requirements.

-This instructor-led, live training in Georgia (online or onsite) is aimed at beginner-level to intermediate-level marine engineers, technicians, and offshore operations personnel who wish to gain proficiency in operating and maintaining ROVs for government underwater tasks.
+This instructor-led, live training (online or onsite) is designed for government personnel, including beginner to intermediate-level marine engineers, technicians, and offshore operations staff who wish to gain proficiency in operating and maintaining Remotely Operated Vehicles (ROVs) for underwater tasks.

 By the end of this training, participants will be able to:

-Understand the history, types, and applications of ROVs for government use.
+- Understand the historical development, types, and applications of ROVs.

-Identify and explain the components and systems of an ROV used in public sector operations.
+- Identify and explain the key components and systems of an ROV.

-Navigate and communicate effectively with ROVs during underwater missions.
+- Navigate and communicate effectively with ROVs in underwater environments.

-Pilot ROVs with precision in various underwater scenarios relevant to government tasks.
+- Pilot ROVs with precision across various underwater scenarios.

-Perform routine maintenance and troubleshoot common issues for government-owned equipment.
+- Perform routine maintenance and troubleshoot common issues.

-Apply safety protocols during underwater operations conducted by government agencies.
+- Apply safety protocols during underwater operations for government tasks.

 This instructor-led, live training in Georgia (online or onsite) is aimed at beginner-level robotics engineers who wish to thoroughly understand operating and programming the ABB IRB 2600ID robot for welding tasks for government applications.